 One of the planet’s finest wine-growing regions, the Cape Winelands got its start in 1652 when Dutch colonialists established a way station on the Cape of Good Hope.
 These days, the beautiful Cape Winelands are divided into six different regions, each with a distinct wine route.

-The winelands aren’t just a great place to tour (and stock up on some new favorites), they’re also famous for their breathtaking scenery.
+The winelands aren’t just a great place to tour (and stock up on some new favorites); they’re also famous for their breathtaking scenery.
 Enjoy a glass of wine while looking into the mountains at sunset.
+If you’re looking for an epic wine-tasting experience, click here.

 The KwaZulu-Natal Battlefields